jeroendewelde/pgm-jeroendewelde/README.md

 ### Hi there 👋, I am Jeroen Dewelde

 ## About Me
-I recently graduated my associate "Programming" degree from Artevelde University of Applied Science.
+I recently graduated with an associate degree in "Programming" from Artevelde University of Applied Science.
 Take a look around at my projects.

 My current portfolio can be found here: